la-ots/pelican/docs/whats-new/index.md

 ## 0.1.09 – 22 July 2021

-- Edits made to all sections, adding more developer-focused language and information
+- Edits made to all sections, adding more developer-focused language and information.
-- Changes `Boxes` section to [Content Container](/components/content_container)
+- Changes `Boxes` section to [Content Container](/components/content_container).

 ## 0.1.08 – 1 June 2021